Lawrence1024/frontend-project-sp-22/README.md

 # WDB SP'22 Frontend Project - Duck Fashion Show

+## Clarifications
+- For the voting page, you do NOT need to worry about maintaining state when you navigate away from the page.

+## Introduction

 Welcome to WDB's frontend project for development branch applicants 👋

 Make sure you read these instructions carefully before you start.
 If you have any questions please reach out to webatberkeley@gmail.com.